 The information you gather will be a good example of what people are willing to spend on your artwork.

 Keep in mind that if you are just starting you might not be able to reach your hourly rate.

 At first, you might only make a dollar or two off of each print.
 This not a bad thing.

 The good news is that if you devote some time to learning how to build your artist brand and how to market your artwork you will be able to increase your prices over time.

 The harder you work at promoting your artwork the sooner you will be able to reach your goals.

 Study The Outcome Of Your Efforts

-Unfortunately, there is no simple answer on how to price giclee prints.
+Unfortunately, there is no simple answer on how to price art prints.

-You will be able to make a better decision based off of the tips outlined above but you will still have to test the waters.
+You will be able to make a better decision based on the tips outlined above but you will still have to test the waters.

-Decide on a price based off of the research you did and test it for a month or two.
+Decide on a price based on the research you did and test it for a month or two.